sharkbound/PythonTwitchBotFramework/README.md

 ```

 `oauth` is the twitch oauth used to login

-`client_id` is the client_id used to login to from the TwitchAPI
+`client_id` is the client_id used to get info like channel title, ect ( this is not required but twitch API info will not be available without it )

 `nick` is the twitch accounts nickname